$E_n$-cell attachments and a local-to-global principle for homological stability: The proof of the main theorem

 \subsection{Stability implies bounded generation}

 Finally we prove the hardest step in the induction, that homological stability in the range $* \leq N+1$ implies bounded generation in the range $* \leq N+1$ given that result for the range $* \leq N$.
-The idea is that in a stable category like chain complexes, you can modify the homology as desired by attaching cells.
+The strategy is that of relative CW approximation of maps.

 \begin{proposition} If $\cS^\rho_N = \cB^\rho_N$, then $\cS^\rho_{N+1} \subset \cB^\rho_{N+1}$.\end{proposition}